Introduction: Land and Living Systems

 The white areas have continuous permafrost (underlying 90–100% of the land area).
 The gray areas have discontinuous permafrost (50–90% of the area), sporadic permafrost (10–50%), or isolated permafrost (less than 10%).
 Source: Global Terrestrial Network for Permafrost

 The ice in permafrost acts like cement, holding together a mass of frozen rock and soil.
 When that ice melts, the ground above weakens and may even collapse under the weight of a building or a road.
 So in Alaska and other northern locales, melting permafrost is expected to cause billions of dollars in damage to towns, bridges, roads, and other infrastructure.

 When permafrost ice (white) melts, the weakened soils may collapse and sink, especially under the weight of buildings or roadways.
 Along shorelines, melting permafrost is extremely vulnerable to erosion from ocean waves.

-The town of Newtok, in western Alaska, is severely threatened by river erosion due to melting permafrost.
-In 2017, with several homes in danger of collapse in the next year, Alaska and Federal authorities granted $1.7 million to help relocate residents to a safer site upriver.
+The town of Newtok in western Alaska is severely threatened by river erosion due to melting permafrost.
+Homes were barely above water during a 2005 flood (photo).
+By 2017, with several homes in danger of collapse, Alaska and Federal authorities granted $1.7 million to help relocate residents to a safer site upriver.